Fraud or unethical behavior

 Code of Conduct

 Pursuant to Board of Education Policy 201.2, Accountability of Employees, the DOE's Code of Conduct applies to all employees, contractors and volunteers.
+In order to better understand the Code, employees can view the video here.

 Civil rights concerns